cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

             // If the current SomeClass class is a singleton, or a class that always has only one instance, we can not associate it with "se::Object::attachObject".
             // Instead, you must use "se::Object::root", developers do not need to unroot since unroot operation will be triggered in the destruction of lambda which makes the "se::Value" jsFunc be destroyed, then "se::Object" destructor will do the unroot operation automatically.
             // The binding function "js_cocos2dx_EventDispatcher_addCustomEventListener" implements it in this way because "EventDispatcher" is always a singleton.
-            // Using "s.thisObject->attachObject(jsFunc.toObject);" for binding addCustomEventListener will cause jsFunc and jsTarget varibales can't be released, which will result in memory leak.
+            // Using "s.thisObject->attachObject(jsFunc.toObject);" for binding addCustomEventListener will cause jsFunc and jsTarget variables can't be released, which will result in memory leak.

             // jsFunc.toObject()->root();
             // jsTarget.toObject()->root();